nullivex/ah-wiki/Servers/web.md

+# Web Server

 ## General

+The web server exposes actions and files over http or https.
 You can visit the API in a browser, Curl, etc. `{url}?action=actioName` or `{url}/api/{actioName}` is how you would access an action.
-For example, using the default ports in `config.js` you could reach the status action with both `http://127.0.0.1:8080/status` or `http://127.0.0.1:8080/?action=status`  The only action which doesn't return the default JSON format would be `file`, as it will return raw files with the appropriate headers if they are found, and a 404 error if they are not.
+For example, using the default ports in `config.js` you could reach the status action with both `http://127.0.0.1:8080/status` or `http://127.0.0.1:8080/?action=status`

 HTTP responses follow the format: